SDK & Integration

 The SDK provides a thin client that sends structured data to the Koladr API.
 Your agent uses four primary methods:

-3. requestAction() — requests permission to take an action
+3. requestAction(): requests permission to take an action and (when allowed) executes it through the connector

-4. endRun() — closes the run with an outcome summary
+4. endRun(): closes the run with a final status

-Every call is authenticated with your API key.
-The SDK handles retries, serialization, and error formatting.
+Every call is authenticated with your agent API key.
+The SDK attaches the key to each request, serializes the body as JSON, and surfaces typed errors via KoladrError.

 Installation